The main door to the house is one of the most important features in feng shui for residences.

 The size measurement of this required space should be at least the length of the door squared.

-For example if the door has a dimension with 33 inches in length, the flat floor space in front of the front door should be 33″ x 33″.
+For example if the door has a dimension with 33 inches in length, the flat floor space in front of the front door should be at least 33″ x 33″.

 This would be common sense for a door that opens outward.
-But main doors that open inward as discussed in point #3 can have this predicament present.
+But main doors that open inward as discussed in point #3 can have this predicament if insufficient buffer space present.

 In this case, placing a welcome mat is must outside the door.